Information and registration for Panhellenic sorority recruitment can be found here.

 Panhellenic Sorority Recruitment

 Panhellenic Sorority Recruitment takes place every fall semester in a week known as Formal Recruitment.
-This year’s Formal Recruitment kicks off with Orientation Night on Wednesday, September 13th and takes place Thursday, September 14th, to Monday, September 18th.
-Through the Formal Recruitment process, you will be able to meet women from each of the NPC member sororities on UWF’s campus.
-To go through Formal Recruitment, you must register online by September 10th, and pay a $50 registration fee.
-There are Formal Recruitment information sessions leading up to the registration deadline to help PNMs get more detailed information.
-As soon as these dates have been decided upon, they will be posted here.
+This year’s Formal Recruitment kicks off with Orientation Night on Wednesday, September 13th continues through Bid Night on Monday, September 18th.
+Through the recruitment process, you will be able to meet women from each of the NPC member sororities on UWF’s campus.
+To go through Primary Recruitment, you must register online by September 13th, and pay a $50 registration fee.
+There are recruitment information sessions leading up to the registration deadline to help PNMs get more detailed information.
+Potential new members must attend one of these sessions, along with the recruitment orientation.

-To join Alpha Chi Omega, Alpha Delta Pi, Alpha Gamma Delta, or Kappa Delta, you will need to register for Fall Formal Recruitment.
+To join Alpha Chi Omega, Alpha Delta Pi, Alpha Gamma Delta, or Kappa Delta, you will need to register for Primary Recruitment.
 Registration starts at the beginning of the summer semester.
-If you have questions about any Panhellenic sorority, contact the Panhellenic Council at firstname.lastname@example.org.
-The individual chapters will not be able to answer specific questions related to recruitment, so it is best to contact the Panhellenic Council or Fraternity & Sorority Life staff.
+If you have questions about any Panhellenic sorority, email the Fraternity and Sorority Life staff, as the individual chapters will not be able to answer specific questions related to recruitment.

 If you are going through Panhellenic Sorority Recruitment and have classes or other obligations that you cannot reschedule we will use this conflict form (link below) to help schedule your recruitment events around your conflicts.
 You are required to attend classes during recruitment and we will usually adjust your schedule so you do not miss anything.
 If you have work, family functions, or other obligations we do ask that you try to readjust them to be before or after recruitment.
 We will try to accommodate when we can for those conflicts but it isn't always possible with the timing of events.

-If you have class or conflicts between these times on the following days please fill out the form (this includes if traveling to be on time for your class will cause you to leave early or be late):
+If you have class or conflicts between these times on the following days please email firstname.lastname@example.org (this includes if traveling to be on time for your class will cause you to leave early or be late):

 We will adjust schedules for classes but we do ask that you clear your work and personal schedule to accommodate recruitment.
 The time frame for ending each day is an estimate based on years previous, so even if you plan to work after the ending time above, we suggest you rearrange your work schedule just in case something is behind schedule for recruitment.
-The sooner we know about a conflict the better we can plan, please fill out this form by clicking on the link or copying it into your browser: http://goo.gl/forms/cBcBUUw44O
+The sooner we know about a conflict the better we can plan.

 Mutual Selection Process